luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

 #### Combining the expression {#combining-the-expression}

-The last part consists on combining the expression into operations.
-At this point, we only have binary operations, so we need to combine 2 expression within a operator just defined.
-Also, we need to combine them left to right.
-So, we need to read a initial expression, and a list of `(operation,  expression)` and return a new expression, as we can see in `src/DummyCalc/Parser/AST.hs`.
+The final step is to combine expressions into operations.
+Since we are only working with binary operations, we need to combine two expressions at a time using the previously defined operator.
+The expressions must be combined from left  to right.
+Therefore we begin with an initial expression and a list of pairs, each containing an operator and an expression.
+The result is a new expression, as shown in `src/DummyCalc/Parser/AST.hs`.

 ```haskell
 -- | Shortcut for the header 2 expressions as parameters and returns a new one.